 In other words, The Ordinary team always knows what's hot (and what's not) when it comes to beauty trends.
-Ahead of spring, we caught up with Nicola, who divulged the new season skin and haircare movements to watch out for — and as you might've guessed, they're all affordable game-changers.
+We caught up with Nicola, who divulged the new season skin and haircare movements to watch out for — and as you might've guessed, they're all affordable game-changers.

 If you like retinol, try matrixyl